ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 choose someone you like and trust!

-If at any time you experience any difficulty with any therapist, if it
+If at any time you experience any difficulty with any professional, if it

 cannot be resolved once you have discussed it with them, I would encourage

-If at any time you feel pressured into doing something you don't want to by
+If at any time you feel pressured into doing something you don't want to, the chances are it is not right.
+Your guy should be

 very much 'on your team' and as such NEVER tell you off or be judgemental